kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 required date.
 Official final responsibility lies with the dean.</strong></p></td>
 <td>The discussion by DSW ignores the fact that once data is
-de-identified, it is no longer raw data.
-The decision on what directly identifying data to keep and what not is thus extremely context dependent.
+pseudonymized, it is no longer raw data.
+The decision on what directly identifying data to keep and what not is thus extremely context-dependent.
 FSS trusts its researchers to make the right call, and thus takes a pragmatic approach here, where researchers decide on a case-by-case basis what to keep, and keep a record of their decisions in their DMP.</td>
 </tr>